PaddlePaddle/PaddleGAN/docs/en_US/tutorials/lap_style.md

 Datasets used in example is COCO, you can also change it to your own dataset in the config file.

+Note that train of lapstyle model does not currently support Windows system.

 (1) Train the Draft Network of LapStyle under 128*128 resolution:
 ```
 python -u tools/main.py --config-file configs/lapstyle_draft.yaml